Twitchkidd/gfcom-dep-2020/_posts/art-auction-avec-dog.md

 Good morning!
 Dawa and I went to Harkness today, and I'm glad we got out relatively early, it's supposed to be a pretty warm afternoon here.

 Whoops, just realized I broke cover images, lol.
 Uno momento!

+// Oh, that's a pain in the butt, I need to make a script for updating my site.
+It's down from 45 minutes with the 'blow-everything-away-and-reupload' method to 'file-by-file-with-a-list' in 15 minutes, bleh though.